nicolasmn/cra-template-static/README.md

 # cra-template-static

-This is a static template for [Create React App](https://github.com/facebook/create-react-app).
-Use it to generate static websites **without** React on the client-side.
+This is a static site generator template for [Create React App](https://github.com/facebook/create-react-app).
+Use it to generate sites **without** React on the client-side.

 To use this template, add `--template static` when creating a new app.